Magdalena Festival: Pilgrimage of the canes

-The day starts with the ringing of the "Vicent" bell at 5:30 am.
-As mentioned in the last part of the pregó (an announcement made by a town crier), the bell's chime means "Ja el día es arribat de la nostra Magdalena" ("The day of our Magdalena celebration has come").
+Festival Sunday starts with the ringing of the "Vicent" bell at 5:30 am at El Fadri, and Masses are held in the Minor Basilica and other churches to pray for the safety of the pilgrimage party as it leaves the city proper.
+As mentioned in the opening verses of the pregó (an announcement made by a town crier) on Saturday, the bell's chime means "Ja el día es arribat de la nostra Magdalena" ("The day of our Magdalena celebration has come").

-At 8:00 am, the pilgrimage starts from the Plaza Mayor (Castellón) (Main Square).
-Although its official starting point is the Plaza Mayor, most pilgrims start from Plaza María Agustina (María Agustina Square, which is a typical meeting place and through which the main route passes.
+At 8:00 am, the pilgrimage - so called because of the canes carried by those taking part, a reminder of the city's past - starts from the Plaza Mayor (Castellón) (Main Square).
+Although its official starting point is the Plaza Mayor, most pilgrims start from Plaza María Agustina (María Agustina Square), which is a typical meeting place and through which the main route passes, with the main dignitaries wearing traditional attire.
 From there, the pilgrimage goes through several streets of the north side of the city and it continues, along rural paths, until it reaches the Mary Magdalene chapel.
-Halfway there, one of the compulsory stops (according to tradition) is Sant Roc de Canet, where people have a mid-morning snack, for example the typical "figa i doset", and where pilgrims say a prayer.
+Halfway there, one of the compulsory stops (according to tradition) is Sant Roc de Canet chapel, where people have a mid-morning snack, for example the typical "figa i doset", and where pilgrims say a prayer.

-After this long walk, people arrive at the Mary Magdelene Chapel.
-A mascletá (a series of pyrotechnic explosions) is set off to announce the arrival of the pilgrims, who are handed "rotllos" (ring-shaped pretzels).
-Then, there is a service in the chapel, after which everyone tries a little of an enormous paella.
+After this long walk, people arrive at the Mary Magdelene Chapel while there has been an advance party that has arrived there by cars or bicycles, as their occupants disembark for the walk to the hill, as well as those who disembarked from RENFE trains to attend the celebration.
+As bells ring, a mascletá (a series of pyrotechnic explosions) is set off to announce the arrival of the pilgrims, who are handed "rotllos" (ring-shaped pretzels).
+Then, following High Mass said at the chapel to mark the feast of the city, everyone tries a little of an enormous paella which is served following the service to all attending for lunch.

+Alongside Mass, the pilgrimage party and tourists alike also take the chance to visit the ruins of the Castle of Fadrell nearby.